zbanack/shampoo/README.md

 ### Canvas drawing and refreshing
 Canvases are drawn to surfaces.
 If content on a canvas is updated, the canvas needs to be **refreshed** for it to be visible.
 You can use function `shampoo_canvas_refresh(string:uid)` to refresh a canvas.
 Shampoo handles most user-input related refreshes automatically.

-A canvas must be **regenerated** if you wish for any [Meta Attributes](#meta-attributes) to change, or any elements to be added or removed.
+A canvas must be **regenerated** if you wish for any [meta](#meta) attributes to change, or any elements to be added or removed.
 You can use function `shampoo_canvas_regenerate(string:uid)` to regenerate a canvas.

 The framework also understands that [surfaces in GameMaker are volatile](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/drawing/surfaces/index.html).
 Shampoo does all the behind-the-scenes work to ensure surfaces exist and are re-created when necessary.

 ### Security
-As of version 0.9.2, Shampoo supports file checksums to deter tampering.
+As of version 0.8.2, Shampoo supports file checksums to deter tampering.
 When a live update file change is registered (or `control + G` is pressed in non-release mode), a checksum is generated of all files in the `/shampoo/` directory.
 When in release mode, if the checksums do not match, stub script `shampoo_checksum_failed` is called which you can fill with your own code.
 You can enable checksum hashing by setting the fifth parameter (bool `compare_checksums`) in initialization function, `shampoo_init`.

 ### Useful functions
 The following functions are developer facing.
 Most of these functions are located within the framework's `__ShampooUserFacing` script.